 Sjogren’s impacts an estimated 3-4 million people in the U.S, 20-40 times more than the cutoff for rare diseases (1).
 This makes Sjogren's about as common as rheumatoid arthritis (RA), and three times as common as systemic lupus erythematosus (SLE), two closely related diseases.

-Despite being common and serious, many clinicians remain unfamiliar with Sjogren’s.
-This contributes to delayed diagnosis, misdiagnosis and suboptimal care.
+Despite being a common, SERIOUS, systemic disease, many clinicians remain unfamiliar with Sjogren’s.
+This contributes to delayed diagnosis, misdiagnosis, and suboptimal care.

 How common is Sjogren’s?